Kattjakt/tilde/README.md

 2. Inside the game, navigate to **Options 🡒 Video Settings 🡒 Shader Packs...** (or use the default shortcut `O`) and click the **Open Shader Pack Folder...** button.
 3. Download the latest shaderpack [here](https://github.com/Kattjakt/tilde/archive/refs/heads/main.zip) and drag the file to your newly opened shaderpack folder.
 4. Now it should appear in your shaderpack-list in-game, so select it and click apply!
-5. See the Tilde shader settings for different presets - there's two serious variations included , as well as a couple of weird ones :)

 ### details